-Connoisseurs of Kiki & Herb, the demented lounge act that has cultivated a large following at downtown clubs, may have mixed feelings about the twosome’s decision to go legit.
-These two are best taken on the rocks with a drink or two, to lubricate the impact of Kiki’s glass-shattering vibrato and Herb’s desperate stabs at harmony.
+Connoisseurs of Kiki & Herb, the demented lounge act that has cultivated a large following in seasonal appearances at downtown clubs, may have mixed feelings about the twosome’s decision to go legit.
+Like so many of one’s acquaintances, these two are best taken on the rocks — which is to say, with a drink or two, to lubricate the impact of Kiki’s glass-shattering vibrato and Herb’s desperate stabs at harmony.

 Amusingly deranged as this cat-clawed sendup of a nightclub chanteuse and her piano-man appendage is, an hour in the company of Kiki & Herb is quite sufficient.
 The show at the Cherry Lane Theater runs almost two, with no intermission and no cocktail waitress in sight.
 Halfway through the evening, the show began to lose some satirical steam and threatened to degenerate into the thing it is so savagely spoofing: The nightclub act of your nightmares.

 But fans will be happy to hear that the musical repertoire traveled by Kiki (Justin Bond) and Herb (Kenny Mellman) is as hilariously inappropriate as ever.
 Kiki ransacks radio airplay of the past several decades like she’s plowing through a pile of junk jewelry in a thrift shop, coming up with magnificently cheesy and overwrought versions of such ill-assorted songs as Styx’s “Come Sail Away” (the opener), Bob Merrill’s “Make Yourself Comfortable” and Pink Floyd’s “Wish You Were Here.”
 Her vocal style could be described as Shirley Bassey meets Johnny Rotten.